 - Walk-Through Data Collection Forms: Printable forms that provide a format to document the key information collected during the walk-through survey portion of the water evaluation.
 These are provided in a PDF format to be filled out during the walk-through.
 Copies of the forms are located at the bottom of this page and in the Handbook: Water Evaluation Tools.

-The tool focuses on potable water consumption in major end-use categories at the campus level.
-The following end uses are covered in the tool:
+The water evaluation tools focus on potable water consumption in major end-use categories at the campus level.
+The following end uses are covered in the tools:

 - Plumbing fixtures (toilets, urinals, restroom and kitchen faucets, and showerheads)

 - Steam boilers